center-for-threat-informed-defense/attack_to_veris/CONTRIBUTING.md

 ## How to contribute

-Thanks for contributing to ATT&CK Integration into Veris!
+Thanks for contributing to VERIS Framework Mappings to ATT&CK!

 You are welcome to comment on issues, open new issues, and open pull requests.